Robinpig/Note/docs/CS/DB/MySQL/redolog.md

 The redo log is a disk-based data structure used during crash recovery to correct data written by incomplete transactions.
 During normal operations, the redo log encodes requests to **change table data**(except SELECT/SHOW) that result from SQL statements or low-level API calls.
 Modifications that did not finish updating the data files before an unexpected shutdown are replayed automatically during initialization, and before connections are accepted.

 By default, the redo log is physically represented on disk by two 5MB files named `ib_logfile0` and `ib_logfile1`.
-MySQL writes to the redo log files in a circular fashion.
+MySQL writes to the redo log files in a **circular fashion**.
 Data in the redo log is encoded in terms of records affected; this data is collectively referred to as redo.
-The passage of data through the redo log is represented by an ever-increasing [LSN](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_lsn) value.
+The passage of data through the redo log is represented by an ever-increasing `LSN` value.